notqmail/notqmail.org/Home.md

 - Breaking existing features of the architecture
 - Modifying or replacing core components

-Given the reasons qmail is valuable to us, the cost of such a change is high.
+Given the reasons qmail is valuable to us, the cost of a change that exhibits any of the preceding non-goals is high.
 Proposing one such change will require unusually strong justification, documentation, testing, and design.
 For the community to accept such a change, the risk must be demonstrably _very_ low and the benefit _very_ high.

 # First steps